 Good tips are to keep your belonging that you take on the bus on your person..
 Bags underneath are safe but people tend to have stuff swiped from the overhead bins or under the seats!

-http://savvyroundtheworld.wordpress.com about 8 years agoAnswered by jon via WorldNomads.com
+http://savvyroundtheworld.wordpress.com over 8 years agoAnswered by jon via WorldNomads.com

 In my experience the majority understand you if you speak slowly in English but they appreciate it much more if you speak the local language and then throw in the English word if you really can't think of the translation.